fourdim/CART/README.md

 We have thought to try the normal binary decision tree.
 However, after research, we found that the normal binary decision tree can just fit the variables of the discrete type.
 Therefore, we give it up.
-Then, we found that CART is based on the dicision tree can solve the continuous type variables.
+Then, we found that CART is based on the decision tree can solve the continuous type variables.

 ## 3. The final approach

 ### Best split strategy and tree creation

 CART is built by splitting the source set, constituting the root node of the tree, into subsets—which constitute the successor children.
-The splitting is based on gini index which chooses the best feature to split.
+The splitting is based on Gini index which chooses the best feature to split.
 This process is repeated on each derived subset in a recursive manner called recursive partitioning.
 The recursion is completed when the subset at a node has all the same values of the target variable, or when splitting no longer adds value to the predictions.
 This process of top-down induction of decision trees (TDIDT) is an example of a greedy algorithm.

 ### Pruning